-The author must include each author's name, earned academic degrees, professional title (such as 'associate professor', 'chair'), work affiliations, complete address, telephone and fax numbers, and email address.
+The author must include each author's name, earned academic degrees, professional title (such as 'associate professor', 'chair', 'chief dental officer', 'student', 'post graduate', 'resident', 'dentist in private practice'), work affiliations, complete address, telephone and fax numbers, and email address.
 These can be uploaded to the site as a Microsoft Word Document (it is recommended that statements from all authors be placed in a single document).
 No honorary designations such as 'FRCS', 'FICD', 'Diplomate', should be listed.

 A submission with more than one author implies that each author has significant intellectual contribution to the submission.
 Only individuals who have made a significant contribution to the study or manuscript should be listed as authors.
 Contributors who do not meet the criteria for authorship, such as individuals who provided only technical help or writing assistance, should be listed in the Acknowledgments section at the end of the manuscript.
-The corresponding author should submit the
+The corresponding author should submit the following statement for each author (fill in the blanks): The responsibility of \\\\\\ was to \\\\\\.